hanpari/sovereign/source/02/052_drama.md

 "A girl would think you didn't need to rush things.
 We have met again after so many years, Sava.
 Cherish it!"

-Gromov found the advice reasonable.
-Was it necessary to investigate the mystery?
-All the regrets he had, he could face them in this weird dreamland, probing what would have happened if he had given a different answer to her.

-With a cold, calculating expression, Samara did not look disappointed.
+With a cold, calculating expression, Samara did not look too disappointed.

 "What if I let you kill my auntie and her dog today?" she suggested contemplatively.
 "Was a mistake to keep the history unaltered?
 What about you, Sava?
 Am I not the only love of your life?"